 Trucks & commercial vehicles

-- Light trucks: Typically around 1,000 to 3,000 THB per year.
+- Light trucks: Typically around THB 1,000 to 3,000 per year.

-- Heavy trucks: Costs can range from 3,000 to 10,000 THB per year, depending on the weight and engine size.
+- Heavy trucks: Costs can range from THB 3,000 to 10,000 per year, depending on the weight and engine size.

 Car tax renewal tips for foreigners